A quick reference to the way we do things at

 Phones: Children are permitted to bring a mobile phone to school.
 Unless being used in a learning situation, these are to be handed in at the office in the morning and collected after school.
 This reduces the opportunities for distractions during class times and text bullying.

 Photos: Class, individual and family photos are taken each year.
-Payment is required in advance.
+A code is sent to each family with ordering and payment details.

 Reporting to Parents / Caregivers: Parents are encouraged to contact the school to discuss their children's progress or matters of interest or concern at any time.
 A phone call to make an appointment is appreciated.
 Children are more likely to reach their learning potential when home and school work harmoniously together.

-We use the following methods of reporting: Informal contact, goal setting interviews, formal parent interviews, student led conferencing, written reports and portfolios.
+We use the following methods of reporting: Informal contact, Korero Mai - talk to me about your child, formal parent teacher interviews, student-led conferences, written reports and sharing on Class DOJO.

-School Chaplaincy: We welcome the contribution of our school chaplains, Robert Bruere and Pam Eatwell, who are available for children or adults to meet with to discuss issues or to be a listening ear on Wednesdays at 12.50pm.
-Our chaplains are trained by the Churches Education Commission and their work is supervised by them.
+School Chaplaincy: We welcome the contribution of our school chaplain, Pam Eatwell, who is available for children or adults to meet with to discuss issues or to be a listening ear on Wednesdays at 12.50pm.
+Our chaplain is trained by the Churches Education Commission and their work is supervised by them.

 School Leaders: Year 6 students who show leadership potential are selected by peers and staff to participate in a leadership programme to develop and exercise these skills.
-These students meet regulary with the Principal to discuss school wide issues as well as taking leadership in the breakfast club, welcoming visitors, leading assemblies etc
+These students meet regularly with the Principal / Deputy Principal to discuss school wide issues as well as taking leadership in the breakfast club, welcoming visitors, leading assemblies etc

-Smoking: Our entire school site is a designated smoke free area.
+Smoking: Our entire school site is a designated smoke free and vape free area.

 Special Help and Services: Many specialist services are available to support children and their families with special education, learning or behaviour needs.
 Our school has a comprehensive programme of support for students for whom English is an additional language, students who require additional assistance in Literacy or Maths as well as for students who are identified as Gifted or Talented (GATE) .
-We have access to a Resource Teacher of Learning and Behaviour (RTLB), a Supplementary Learning Support teacher (SLS) as well as the services of our local Ministry of Education Special Education Office.
+We have access to a Resource Teacher of Learning and Behaviour (RTLB) as well as the services of our local Ministry of Education Special Education Office.

 Stationery: Students are provided with a stationery list at the beginning of the year.
 Stationery packs at competitive prices can be purchased from the school office.

-Uniform: We have a compulsory school uniform which is available for purchase at Postie Plus located at The Hub.
+Uniform: We have a compulsory school uniform which is available for purchase at the school office.
 The school colours are black and bottle green.
 The wearing of the uniform identifies our pupils and promotes the positive perception of the school in the community.
 Sun hats must be worn in the summer and jewellery is to be kept to a minimum.

 Vandalism: While there is minimal vandalism in our school, families will be responsible for any deliberate acts of vandalism or misuse of school property by their child.

 Ways of Entering the School: The children have entry gates on James Street and Henderson Street.
-We ask that you share our concern for their safety by ensuring they do not short cut through the carpark areas.
-There are designated walkways at both ends of the school on James Street and at the Henderson Street entrance.
-For the safety of the children please do not use the carparks for delivering or collecting children and keep the yellow lines at the front of the school clear at all times so as not to impede the view of the road patrollers.
+There are designated walkways at both these entrances.
+We ask that you share our concern for their safety by ensuring they do not shortcut through the car park areas.
+For the safety of the children please do not use the car parks for delivering or collecting children and keep the yellow lines at the front of the school clear at all times so as not to impede the view of the road patrollers.